 Download (PDF - 488KB)

-Reviews the Wonder Works Initiative, a program that provides career planning, job training, and support groups for youth transitioning out of foster care in Rhode Island.
+Explains the Works Wonders™ Program, which provides career planning, job training, and support groups for youth transitioning out of foster care in Rhode Island.
+The site also links to video testimonials about the success of the project.

 YMCA Connections Project [Video]